Gregory V of Constantinople: Death

 After the Greek rebels scored several successes against the Ottoman forces in the Peloponnese, these reprisals came.
 Directly after celebrating the solemn Easter Liturgy on 10 April 1821, Gregory V was accosted by the Ottomans and, still in full liturgical vestments, was taken out of the Patriarchal Cathedral.
-He was then lynched, his corpse being left for two days on the main gate of the Patriarchate compound, all by order of the Sultan.
+He was then summarily executed, his corpse being left for two days on the main gate of the Patriarchate compound, all by order of the Sultan.

+Aftermath

+According to several accounts, Sultan Mahmud II charged the Jewish community of Constantinople with disposing of Gregory V's body — along with those of other executed prelates — who dragged it through the streets and threw it into the sea.
+The most reliable accounts understand this to have been done unwillingly, as a kind of degradation.
+Some unreliable polemics also exist from around the time that rumor that the act was a form of voluntary Jewish communal retribution against the Christian community.

-According to several accounts, after Gregory V's death, his body, along with those of other executed prelates, was turned over to the city's Jews, who dragged it through the streets and threw it into the sea.
-This led to several bloody reprisal attacks in southern Greece by the Greek rebels, who regarded the Jews as collaborators of the Turks.
-This in turn led to the Jews joining the Turks in confrontations with Christians in some locations in northern Greece, which fueled a new wave of anti-Jewish attacks in the south.
+These occurrences led to several bloody reprisal attacks in southern Greece by the Greek rebels, who regarded the Jews as collaborators of the Turks.
+This in turn led to the Jews joining the Turks in confronting Christians in some locations in northern Greece, which fueled a new wave of anti-Jewish attacks in the south.
 During the night, Gregory V's corpse was recovered by Greek sailors, who brought it to Odessa.
 After the funeral, some Greek sailors attacked Jewish shops which had remained open during the ceremony.

-In Odessa, then part of the Russian Empire, local Greeks committed what some sources consider the first Russian pogrom, killing 14 Jews.
+In Odessa, then part of the Russian Empire, local Greeks committed what some sources consider the first 19th-century Russian pogrom, killing 14 Jews.
 This was fueled by the rumor that Jews had taken part in Gregory V's lynching.

 Gregory V's body was eventually interred in the Metropolitan Cathedral of Athens.
 He is commemorated by the Greek Orthodox Church as an ethnomartyr (εθνομάρτυρας).
 In his memory, the Saint Peter Gate, once the main gate of the Patriarchate compound, was welded shut in 1821 and has remained shut ever since.

 The execution of Gregory V, especially on the day of Pascha, was said to have shocked and infuriated the Greeks, and Orthodox Russia.
 It also caused protests in the rest of Europe and reinforced the movement of Philhellenism.
 There are references that during the Greek War of Independence, many revolutionaries engraved on their swords the name of Gregory V, seeking revenge.

 Dionysios Solomos, in his "Hymn to Liberty", which later became the Greek national anthem, also mentions the hanging of the patriarch in some stanzas.